 Put an end to unwanted scratching.

 Cats are notoriously bad about scratching furniture and doorframes.
 It’s a way for them to grind down nails and also to mark their territory.
-Rather than get angry at your pet for engaging in a natural activity, give them something safe to scratch instead.
+Rather than get angry at your pet for engaging in a natural activity, give them something safe to scratch instead or try to cut your pet's nails.
 A kitty scratching post is perfect because it has the type of surface they prefer to sink their claws in, and it’s not hurting any of your furnishings.

 Dogs bark for different reasons.
 Sometimes, they’re alerting you to someone at the door, and other times, they’re making noise as a way to get your attention.
 The best way to combat excessive barking is to discover the reason for it.
 Then, do what you can to discourage it by taking them for a walk, playing a game of fetch outdoors or petting them until they feel comforted.
 Yelling at them does no good as it makes them think that you’re barking, too, which you’re not.